srikeeu/TEAM_D_data606/README.md

 This project aims to develop a solution that users can utilize to detect and filter out news containing false and misleading information.
 The plan is to carefully select features to identify fake posts/news.

+_**10. Team Responsibility**_

+Sri Keerthi - Team Captain

+•	 Documentation

+•	 Data EDA

+•	 Data Cleanup

+•	 Implementing NLP algorithms

+Sushruth - Team Member

+•	 Documentation

+•	 Data EDA

+•	 Data Cleanup

+•	 Implementing Supervised classification algorithms and tuning

+Reason for Pairing : We became acquainted as mutual friends while assisting one of our mutual friends with her thesis psychology project on misinformation, which brought us together.
+And we were talking about how much it has immensely affected our personal lives as a result of this.
+We later discovered that we were enrolled in your Data 606 capstone course.
+Later, we came to the conclusion that we should collaborate and work on fake news detection.